 This article was originally published on 1 June 2020 and updated with new information.
 This article was written in collaboration with Endowus.
 All views expressed in this article are the independent opinion of DollarsAndSense.sg.
 You can refer to our editorial policy here.

 To combat the economic fallout of the COVID-19 pandemic, the U.S. Federal Reserve (Fed) has flushed the banking system with cash to keep its economy going.
-The Fed has also cut their interest rates to near zero, making borrowing cheap during this period.
+The Fed has also maintained their interest rates at near zero for an extended period of time.

-While that can be seen as a good thing (and the stock market certainly seems to agree), one unfortunate effect of this move is that interest rates across the world have also declined.
+While that can be seen as a good thing (and the stock market certainly seems to agree), one unfortunate effect of this move is that interest rates across the world have remained low over the past year.
 This has impacted many Singaporeans who will now find themselves earning a lower interest rate return than we previously enjoyed.
 Similarly, many banks have also revised their interest rates down over the past month to align with the lower interest rate environment today.

 The Problem With Holding Cash During A Low-Interest Rate Environment

 Generally, holding cash during a low-interest rate environment is a bad idea since your money will not be able to grow as much.